 Do not ever try to take the whole matter into your own hands.
 Always speak to your senior before deciding what to finally put in the memo.
-Your seniors would probably have a better idea about how the situation is to be dealt with.
+Your seniors would probably have a better idea about how the situation to deal with.

-Moreover, a memo is asked to be made only when there are too many problems with the employee concerned.
-So unless a lot of people are having troubles with the person there would be no need to draft a memo.
+Moreover, a memo asks to made only when there are too many problems with the employee concerned.
+So unless a lot of people are having trouble with the person there would be no need to draft a memo.

 9. Deliver the news personally:

-Normally the employee to whom the memo is addressed is not informed about it beforehand.
+Normally the employee to whom the memo address not informed about it beforehand.
 It is against company rules to tell employees that they are about to get a disciplinary memo for their mistakes.

-So depending on the severity of offense, the actions are taken.
+So depending on the severity of the offense, the action taken.
 A memo like that is most likely to change anybody’s career path upside down.
-So it is better that you deliver the news personally when the memo is passed.
+So it’s better that you deliver the news personally when the memo is a pass.

 The employee despite what he/she has done will take less offense on receiving the news in person rather than electronically.
 This way of delivering the memo has more impact than any other way since it makes the employees feel more ashamed of one’s misdeed.